Symmetric periodic Reeb orbits on the sphere: Symplectic homology/cohomology of orbifolds

-where $\{\lambda_j\}$ denotes the fractional part of $\lambda_j$.
 Since eigenvalues do not change under conjugation, it is invariant with respect to the $\G$-action on $S_\G$ and thus induces a map (still called $\age$) $\age: |\Lambda\G| \to \Q$.
 By continuity of eigenvalues, the map is continuous and since it takes values in $\Q$ it must be locally constant.
-Hence, it is constant in each of the (un)twisted sectors, so we denote by $\age{(g)}$ the value that takes in the (un)twisted sector $|\G_{(g)}|$.
+Hence, it is constant in each of the (un)twisted sectors, so we denote by $\age{(g)}$ the value that it takes in the (un)twisted sector $|\G_{(g)}|$.
 In particular, it is clear that $\age{(1)} = 0$.

 \begin{definition} Let $R$ be a field of characteristic zero.
 The \emph{Chen-Ruan cohomology} of an orbifold $\G$ with coefficients in $R$ is the $\Q$-graded vector space

 \end{definition}

 \begin{example} If $G \subset \U(n)$ is a subgroup that acts freely in $\C^n\setminus\{0\}$ then clearly